 “On, Comet!
 On, Cupid!
 On, Hops and Barley!”
 For beer drinkers of Fort Worth, the news must have seemed like Christmas in September.

 And Jesse Shelton Zane-Cetti (1844-1922) must have looked like Santa Claus to beer drinkers as he strolled the streets of Fort Worth that month in 1890.

 In 1890 Zane-Cetti was one of four entrepreneurs who, declaring the artesian water of Fort Worth to be the finest in the state, built a brewery on the eastern edge of Hell’s Half Acre (thereby assuring an indigenous clientele).
 Zane-Cetti was vice president and secretary of the Texas Brewing Company.
 The contract for construction of the brewery was let on September 3, 1890.
 The brewery was located . . .

 The photo of Rusk (Commerce) Street at East 11th Street in Hell’s Half Acre appeared in 1906 in Purity Journal.
-It shows a brothel and a row of “cribs,” which were one-room shacks where “crib girls” (prostitutes) worked.
+It shows a brothel and a row of “cribs,” which were one-room shacks where “crib girls” (prostitutes) plied their trade.
 Texas Brewing Company can be seen in the background on Jones Street.
 (Photo from Dallas Historical Society.)

 On the 1898 Sanborn map the brothel and cribs are labeled “FB” (for “female boarding,” a euphemism for “brothel”).

 By 1891 the brewery was brewing.
 On May 16 the Fort Worth Gazette reported that the brewery would begin selling its new beer on May 18—just in time for the German celebration that was then called “Maifest” and was held at Como Park, which was located east of town at the terminus of the Riverside streetcar line.

 The May 19 Gazette reported that fifty-six kegs of the indigenous brew were consumed on May 18 at Maifest.